yashmvora/Equation-Solver/README.md

 5. getCoefficient could not handle signs, modified it to be able to do so returned empty string if a term had a sign (eg -45x or +45x)
 6. splitIntoTerms did not give the last term in the expression, fixed it
-7. removeConstantPower is not working
+7. removeConstantPower is not working (does not do anything)
 8. calc:
      fin = '+'+sum; so the ascii code of '+' was getting added to sum
 9. splitIntoTerms :